yuanz03/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all players using the `list` command.
 Multiple players in the list.

    1. Test case: `delete pl/Bernice Yu`<br>
       Expected: Bernice Yu is deleted from the list.
-Details of the deleted contact shown in the status message.
+Details of the deleted player are shown in the status message.

    1. Test case: `delete pl/Invalid_Name`<br>
       Expected: No player is deleted.
 Error details shown in the status message.